Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

 Finishing Your Embroidery in a 4” Display Hoop

-Stand back and admire your beautiful bauble!
-I really enjoyed stitching mine, and I hope you did too!
+Now all that’s left… is to stand back and admire your beautiful bauble! 🎄✨ I had such fun stitching mine, and I really hope you enjoyed making yours too!

 Merry Christmas! 🎄🎅